 Cropped doesn't have to look the same across the board, and this '80s-inspired cut is one to try.

 With the growth of the natural hair movement, a more inclusive range of hair extensions made with Black hair textures in mind has cropped up.
-Here, we see a sleek, pulled back look that shows off Fola's beautiful hair and face, and it only cost her $10 to switch it up.
+Here, Beyoncé enhances her signature blonde locks with ultra-long extensions that match her curly texture.

 Mini braids and twists are a favorite in the natural community.
-Since they protect and look cute, what's not to love?
-Moisture is the key here, so use whichever version of the LOC method you prefer to layer your products to help lock in all the good stuff.
-Krissy used leave-in, a curl jelly, and oil to create the mini braid look we see here.
+Since they protect your curls while looking amazing, what's not to love?
+Moisture is key here, so use whichever version of the LOC method you prefer to layer your products in to help lock in all the good stuff.

 Go Red or Go Home

-The burgundy red hue here complements the skin tone.
-If you're interested in giving this color a try, Dark and Lovely Fade Resist Permanent Hair Color in Crimson Moon ($5) is a fan favorite.
+The burgundy red hue here complements Keke Palmer's radiant skin, and is sure to bring out the warmth in yours.
+If you're interested in giving this color a try, Dark and Lovely Fade Resist Permanent Hair Color in Crimson Moon ($5) is a fan favorite, or you can try weaving burgundy extensions into your next protective style.

 Let It Flow